reidmorrison/secret_config/docs/interpolation.md

 * ${env:name,default}
     * Extract value from the named environment variable.
     * Returns the supplied default value when the environment variable is not defined.
+    * Default values is stripped of leading and trailing spaces.
+    * Default value must not include include `,`.
 * ${hostname}
     * Full name of this host.
 * ${hostname:short}